CrypticPoet/off-grid-energy-design/Final_Report.md

 |--------------------------|-------------------------------|---------------------------|--------------------------|
 | 40                       | 327                           | 7.4                       | 2.16                     |

-The above results were obtained using https://wordcounter.net/.
+Table 2 :The above results were obtained using https://wordcounter.net/.

 #### Readability indices
 <!-- To be changed -->